d00d/fallbrookresearch.com/_posts/2020-08-15-transfer-learning-in-practice-fine-tuning-ai-models-for-domain-specific-use-cases.md

 Transfer learning is enabling organizations to go farther, faster.
 By building on the shoulders of massive pre-trained models, teams can focus their limited data and energy on what matters most: tailoring AI to their specific use cases.
 As we head into the second half of 2020, transfer learning stands out as a defining trend in operational AI.

 ## Next in the Series
-September 2020: Synthetic Data: Unlocking AI Potential While Protecting Privacy
+September 2020: MLOps vs. DevOps: Creating a CI/CD Pipeline for AI Models

 ## References